maziac/DeZog/documentation/zx81/zx81-zsim.md

 TODO

 # ULA (The screen display)
-The ULA was the HW chip mainly responsible for the video generation.
+The ULA was the HW chip that, together with the CPU, was responsible for the video generation.
 It worked closely together with the Z80 CPU to generate the video signal.
 For details here are some references:
 - https://k1.spdns.de/Vintage/Sinclair/80/Sinclair%20ZX80/Tech%20specs/Wilf%20Rigter%27s%20ZX81%20Video%20Display%20Info.htm